 This post may contain affiliate links.

-If you or someone in your family enjoys pickled jalapenos, then you should give this easy recipe a try.
+If you or someone in your family enjoys pickled jalapenos, then you should give this easy canning pickled jalapenos recipe a try.
+It is one of my favorite easy pickling recipes.
 You can either can them and store them for later, or you can just store them in your refrigerator, no canning required.

 If you didn’t grow any jalapenos in your garden this year, during the summer you will likely be able to find them very inexpensively at local produce stands and farmer’s markets.
 That is where I got mine this year, and they weren’t expensive at all.